 - your premises may alter in size as a result of an extension or other alteration

 - the use of your premises may change

 - you may appeal against the assessment after a revaluation

 - you may combine your premises with next door or you may split it into two or more units

 If you believe that your rateable value is too high or need to change the assessment of your property, you must contact the VOA.

 Appeal about your rateable value

-You have the right to appeal to the Valuation Office Agency about your rateable value if you think it’s too high, even if there haven’t been any changes to the property or your business.
+You have the right to appeal to the VOA about your rateable value if you think it’s too high, even if there haven’t been any changes to the property or your business.